ECWPGT Policies and Regs

 Female Professionals who are 15 years of age or older by the 1st round of any ECWPGT tournament for which she is registered.

 Female Amateurs who are 15 years of age or older by the 1st round of any ECWPGT event they register to play and will be eligible to play on a space available basis only and must have a World Handicap System Index of 4.0 or less.
 Additionally, amateurs are eligible to win up to $1000.00 per tournament on the ECWPGT.

-A tie will be broken for first place only and will be broken by a “Sudden-Champion” (commonly known as sudden-death) playoff after all scores have been officially approved and posted.
+Ties will be broken for first place only and will be broken by a “Sudden-Champion” (commonly known as sudden-death) playoff after all scores have been officially approved and posted.
 The designated starting hole for a playoff will be determined by the Committee when necessary.
 All subsequent holes will be determined on site.

 Players are required to walk.
 Players may carry their own bag or use a push cart during tournament rounds.
-Should a player bring or hire a caddy, the caddy may use a push cart but must wear a caddy bib which will be provided.
+Should a player bring or hire a caddy, the caddy may use a push cart but must wear a caddy bib when provided.
 The ECWPGT reserves the right to amend this policy during tournament play should golf course conditions be unfavorable (i.e. wet/saturated areas that may be affected by push carts).
 All players will be notified of any change prior to the start of a tournament round.